vidaud/seta/seta-doc/docs/seta-api/seta_api_communities.md

 # SETA-API

-The SeTA API Communities exposes the data and functionality in a consistent JSON format.
+The SeTA API Communities exposes the data and functionality of the management in the communities.
 It has various methods that can be performed on them over HTTP, like GET, POST, PUT, and DELETE.
-Where POST is used to create resources, and PUT to update resources.

 The main categories are:
 - Communities